Elevate Your Business with Effective Survey Emails

 Give additional motivation

 Helping their favorite brand to improve can be sufficient motivation for some of the users, but if you offer some perks for completing the survey, you’ll increase the number of people participating.
-Don’t forget to add your offer to the survey email subject line to attract more respondents.
+Don’t forget to add your offer to the survey subject lines to attract more respondents.

 Apart from offering a gift card, you may also think about what your target audience is big on.
 This way, your offer will become much more tempting for the subscribers.

-For example, Golden State Warriors offered basketball lovers to take part in a survey and get a chance of winning a jersey with an autograph from a famous basketball player.
+For example, Golden State Warriors offered basketball lovers to take part in a survey and get a chance to win a jersey with an autograph from a famous basketball player.

 Add a short NPS survey

-If you don’t want to overwhelm your subscribers with too many questions but still want to know their opinion, a one-question NPS survey will do the task.
-Although some companies underestimate the power of NPS surveys, research by the London School of Economics shows that you’ll see a 1% growth in revenue if your NPS score increases by 7%.
+If you don’t want to overwhelm your subscribers with too many questions but still want to know their opinion, go for a short survey (a one-question NPS survey will do the task).
+Although some companies underestimate the power of such surveys, research by the London School of Economics shows that you’ll see a 1% growth in revenue if your NPS score increases by 7%.

 Conclusion

-With these insights and the ideas for inspiration we gave above, you are well on your way to creating effective survey emails that yield the responses you seek.
-Remember, your customers’ feedback is the compass that guides your business toward success.
+With these insights and the ideas for inspiration we gave above, you are well on your way to creating effective emails that yield the responses you seek.
+And remember, customer feedback is the compass that guides your business toward success.